 If your intention is to develop attention, then you’d gently block everything else out.
 Any time you find your mind wandering, you’d kindly bring yourself back to the breath.
 Over time, your brain learns to automatically bring your mind back to focus, even when you’re not meditating.

-However, when you notice stressful thoughts arise, you might spend a little more time observing those thoughts.
+But when you notice stressful thoughts arise, you might spend a little more time observing those thoughts.
 What patterns do you notice?
 How does the stress arise?
 How does a thought turn into the emotion of stress?
 How does that manifest in your body?

 Then, whenever you’re ready, bring your attention back to the breath.